-Learn how to make traditional pitta bread with our easy recipe.
+Learn how to make traditional pitta bread with our easy pitta bread recipe.
 These freshly baked pitta breads taste best served hot from the oven with your favourite dips as a tasty snack.
 This recipe makes 8 pitta breads.
 Leftovers can be stored in an airtight container for up to 2 days on the kitchen side.
 You can freeze your homemade pitta bread once made and cooled down.
 Frozen pitta bread will last around 2 months in the freezer.

 - 200g (7oz) strong, plain white flour